gvwilson/thirdbit/src/fiction/santas/index.md

-The corridor turned into a ramp, which turned left and left again, each leg slightly shorter than the one before.
-Just as Finner realized they were climbing the inside of the pyramid they reached their destination.
+The corridor turned into a ramp, which turned left and left again, each leg slightly shorter than the one before as they climbed the inside of the pyramid "Voila," the mummy rasped at the top, waving them forward proudly.
-"Voila,"
-the mummy rasped,
-waving them forward proudly.

 To call the chamber they entered a "room" would have been like calling the pyramid "large".
-If Gran-Granna Tumbly's house had been tucked into one corner there would still have been plenty of room for a hockey rink and a river barge.
+If Gran-Granna Tumbly's house had been tucked into one corner there would still have been plenty of space for a hockey rink and a river barge.
-And while there wasn't actually a hockey rink, there *was* a barge, along with dozens of statues, a chariot, six life-sized wooden horses, a small catapult, and a workbench covered with tools, bits of wood, rolls of fabric, and a stack of magazines.
+And while there wasn't actually a hockey rink, there *was* a barge, along with dozens of statues, a chariot, six life-sized wooden horses, and a small catapult.

 There was also something that looked suspiciously like Gran-Granna's living room.
 "Please…